HPInc/printos-box-api-samples/java/README.md

 The Box_Example.java class is the one that you will run.

 Before you can run the code, you need to provide the Key/Secret.
 The Box.java class has two baseUrls.
-Uncomment the one that your Key/Secret was created/provided in.
+The production URL is used by default and should be used for most PrintOS customers.
+If you were provided a development account in the staging environment then use the staging URL.

 The initial methods will create a folder, get available substrates and print out the amazon upload/fetch urls.
 The fetch and upload urls will be used to upload a local file to amazon which can then be uploaded to box.
 If you already have your file hosted yourself, you will not need to use this method.